 Separation and divorce can be extremely physically and emotionally taxing on a couple, so much so, they can forget how taxing it is for their children.
 The reasons behind the separation are irrelevant in the eyes of a child, they simply know things are changing and they have to be “shared”.
-When it comes to creating your child custody agreement, there are a few do’s and don’ts necessary to consider to keep everyone moving in the same direction and making it as easy as possible for you and your littles to transition into this new season of life.
+When it comes to creating your child custody agreement with your child custody lawyer, there are a few do’s and don’ts necessary to consider to keep everyone moving in the same direction and making it as easy as possible for you and your littles to transition into this new season of life.

 Do’s of Child Custody Agreements: